-If your pergola will be attached to your house, the roofline or architecture of your house will likely determine how high it should be.
+If your pergola will be attached to your house, the roofline or architecture of your house will likely determine how tall your pergola should be.

 If you belong to a homeowners’ association, be sure to check about any regulations that could affect the size or placement of your pergola.

-Vinyl pergolas typically come in kits, which means the sizes and shapes are predetermined.
+Vinyl pergolas typically come in kits, which means the sizes and shapes of the pergolas are predetermined.
 Typical sizes are 10 by 10 feet,12 by 12 feet, 10 by 16 feet, for instance.

 A custom-built pergola can be any size you like, and it usually only takes about two weeks longer to have a custom pergola built.